Walls and asymptotics for Bridgeland stability conditions on 3-folds: Introduction

 \section{Introduction}

 Bridgeland's notion of stability conditions on triangulated categories, introduced in \cite{B07} and \cite{B08}, provides a new set of tools to study moduli spaces of sheaves on smooth projective varieties.
-Such tools have been successfully applied by many authors first to the study of sheaves on surfaces, for example, \cite{AM, AB, BM14a, BM14b, SF16, SF17, FL, MM, YY12}, and more recently on three-folds (especially $\p3$), see for instance \cite{GHS,MS2,S,S18}.
-One way to study moduli spaces of sheaves using Bridgeland stability spaces is to restrict attention to the so called geometric stability conditions parameterized by (a subset of) the upper half plane $\HH$.
-Once we know that the moduli space of Bridgeland stable objects is asymptotically given by the Gieseker semistable moduli space along an unbounded path we can try to locate all the points where the moduli space changes along this path (these isolated points are called walls) and compute the change to the moduli space.
-Eventually, we might reach a point where the Bridgeland space is empty and then we can reverse our steps to reconstruct the Gieseker moduli space.
+Such tools have been successfully applied by many authors first to the study of sheaves on surfaces, see for example \cite{AM, AB, BM14a, BM14b, SF16, SF17, FL, MM, YY12}, and more recently on threefolds (especially $\p3$); see for instance \cite{GHS,MS2,S,S18}.
+One way to study moduli spaces of sheaves using Bridgeland stability spaces is to restrict attention to the so-called geometric stability conditions parameterized by (a subset of) the upper half plane $\HH$.
+Once we know that the moduli space of Bridgeland-stable objects is asymptotically given by the Gieseker semistable moduli space along an unbounded path, we can try to locate all the points where the moduli space changes along this path (these isolated points are called walls) and compute the change to the moduli space.
+Eventually, we might reach a point where the Bridgeland space is empty, and then we can reverse our steps to reconstruct the Gieseker moduli space.

-For surfaces, this is a fairly well understood process.
-In that case, it is known that the geometric stability space is non-empty, that there only finitely many walls in $\HH$ which are nested semi-circles centered along the horizontal axis, and that Bridgeland stability is asymptotic to (twisted) Gieseker stability.
+For surfaces, this is a fairly well-understood process.
+In that case, it is known that the geometric stability space is non-empty, that there only finitely many walls in $\HH$ away from the $\beta$-axis which are nested semicircles centered along the horizontal axis and that Bridgeland stability is asymptotic to (twisted) Gieseker stability.
 Furthermore, there is an effective algorithm to find all such walls for a given Chern character, and then we can carry out the process above to recover the moduli space of semistable sheaves.
-One approach to finding walls in this case is to observe that every wall for a given Chern character $v$ intersects a special curve which we will denote $\Theta_v$ in this paper, given by the vanishing locus of the slope function $\nu_{\alpha,\beta}(v)$, and we can then restrict attention to finding walls along $\Theta_v$.
+One approach to finding walls in this case is to observe that every wall for a given Chern character $v$ intersects a special curve which we will denote by $\Theta_v$ in this paper, given by the vanishing locus of the slope function $\nu_{\alpha,\beta}(v)$, and we can then restrict our attention to finding walls along $\Theta_v$.